bigskysoftware/intercooler-js/www/_posts/2016-5-8-hatoeas-is-for-humans.md

 And that language is HTML.

 So, you can see: a system satisfying HATEOAS is wasted if the hypermedia isn't being consumed by something with agency.
 Humans are that thing, and, therefore for HATEOAS to be effective, the hypermedia needs to be humane.

 Again, that's HTML.
-I didn't realize just how special it was until just in the last few years.
+I didn't realize just how special it was until year 20 of writing web apps.

 Once we have strong AI, maybe the situation changes.
 But that's what we've got today.